dhanjyoti/React-step-by-step/React_Notes/mock interview question.md

 - Lazy loading is a technique used in web development to defer the loading of non-essential resources (such as images, scripts, or other assets) until they are actually needed.
 This helps improve the initial loading time and performance of web pages by prioritizing the loading of critical content first and delaying the loading of less important content until later.

 - Lazy loading is particularly useful for web pages with large or complex content, where loading all resources upfront would significantly increase the initial page load time and impact the user experience.
-By lazily loading resources only when they are needed, you can reduce the initial payload size and improve the perceived performance of the web page.
+By lazily loading resources only when they are needed, we can reduce the initial payload size and improve the perceived performance of the web page.

 - In the context of images, lazy loading typically involves loading placeholder images (such as small, low-resolution thumbnails) initially, and then loading the full-size images asynchronously as the user scrolls down the page or when the images come into the viewport.
 This technique is commonly used in image galleries, image-heavy websites, and long-scrolling pages.